|Back to Main Print This Page Email to a Friend|

 The shingles (herpes zoster) vaccine (Zostavax) is now FDA-approved for adults age 50 years and older with healthy immune systems.
-However, the CDC has not yet added the shingles vaccine to its list of recommended vaccines for adults ages 50 - 59, and some insurance companies will not pay for the shot for adults younger than age 60.
+However, the CDC has not yet added the shingles vaccine to its list of recommended vaccines for adults ages 50 to 59, and some insurance companies will not pay for the vaccination for adults younger than age 60.
 There is no maximum age for getting the vaccine.

 Home Remedies for Chickenpox Relief

-Chickenpox is uncomfortable and unpleasant, but most cases are relatively mild and resolve within 7 - 10 days.
+Chickenpox is uncomfortable and unpleasant, but most cases are relatively mild and resolve within 7 to 10 days.
 In otherwise healthy people who have a low risk for complications, home remedies can help provide relief from itching and fever.

 - Oatmeal baths can help relieve itching.

 - Calamine lotion can help dry out blisters and soothe skin.